Mirror symmetry and rigid structures of generalized K3 surfaces: Introduction

-Then, as Huybrechts pointed out, it is natural to expect that points in $\mathfrak{M}_\Kt$ might be mirror symmetric to points that are no longer in $\mathfrak{M}_\Kt$.
-We will show that this is precisely the source of the problem of mirror symmetry for the Shioda--Inose K3 surfaces.
+It is therefore natural to expect that points in $\mathfrak{M}_\Kt$ might be mirror symmetric to points that are no longer in $\mathfrak{M}_\Kt$.
+We will demonstrate that this is precisely the source of the problems in the conventional formulation of mirror symmetry for K3 surfaces (cf. Remark \ref{AM SCFT}).

-There is a good chemistry between Hitchin's generalized CY structures and mirror symmetry as they both embrace A-structures (symplectic) and B-structures (complex) on an equal footing.
-Inspired by the works of Dolgachev, Aspinwall--Morrison and Huybrechts, we introduce a formulation of mirror symmetry for generalized K3 surfaces (Section \ref{MS for gK3}).
-The key features of our formulation is twofold, and both are guided by Hitchin's theory.
+There is a good chemistry between Hitchin's generalized Calabi--Yau structures and mirror symmetry as they both embrace the symplectic and complex on an equal footing.
+Inspired by works of Dolgachev, Aspinwall--Morrison and Huybrechts, we introduce a formulation of mirror symmetry for generalized K3 surfaces (Section \ref{MS for gK3}).
+The key features of our formulation are twofold, and both are guided by Hitchin's theory.
 The first is to extend the scope of lattice polarizations to the Mukai lattice.
 Mixture of degrees of cycles is indispensable for generalized K3 surfaces.
-The second is to treat the A- and B-structures on a completely equal footing.
-The N\'eron--Severi lattice and transcendental lattice are defined in the same fashion and moreover the lattice polarizations are imposed on both.
+The second is to treat the two structures in mirror symmetry on completely equal footing.
+The N\'eron--Severi lattice and transcendental lattice are defined in the same fashion, and moreover the lattice polarizations are imposed on both.

+The primary advantage of our formulation is that the elements in $H^0(M,\Z)$ and $H^4(M,\Z)$ are no longer treated as special.
+This allows us to eliminate the artificial assumption present in Dolgachev's formulation of mirror symmetry.
+Indeed, the assumption is a reflection of the existence of the hyperbolic lattice $U \cong H^0(M,\Z) \oplus H^4(M,\Z)$ under mirror symmetry.
+Our formulation naturally settles the two fundamental problems in the conventional formulation (Section \ref{MS problem}).

-Along the way, we investigate complex and K\"ahler rigid structures of generalized K3 surfaces (Section \ref{rigid structures}).
-The notion of a complex rigid structure is enhanced to the level of generalized K3 surfaces, and we give a classification theorem which generalizes the famous Shioda--Inose theorem.
-A rigid K\"ahler structure is defined by using a generalized CY structure, which captures a hidden integral structure of the K\"ahler moduli space.
-Such a structure has been anticipated for a long time also from the viewpoint of mirror symmetry.
-We give a conjectural explicit mirror correspondence between the complex rigid K3 surfaces and K\"ahler rigid K3 surfaces.
+Along the way, we investigate the complex and K\"ahler rigid structures of generalized K3 surfaces (Section \ref{rigid structures}).
+The notion of a complex rigid structure is enhanced to the level of generalized K3 surfaces.
+On the other hand, the notion of a K\"ahler rigid structure naturally appears as a counterpart of complex rigid structure from the viewpoint of mirror symmetry.
+We define this notion by using a generalized Calabi--Yau structure, which captures an interesting sublattice of $H^*(M,\Z)$ derived from the K\"ahler moduli space (Section \ref{Kahler rigidity computation}).